-Prior to cataract surgery at Discover Vision Centers, it’s important that you’re aware of the full healing process and ways to facilitate proper recovery from the procedure.
-An experienced doctor will take your unique circumstances into account and educate you on the best practices for recovering from eye surgery, but you can read on for more general advice about how to recover after cataract surgery and ensure the highest quality of results.
+Prior to cataract surgery at Discover Vision Centers, it’s important that you’re aware of the full cataract surgery recovery time, healing process, and ways to facilitate proper recovery from the procedure.
+An experienced doctor will take your unique circumstances into account and educate you on the best practices for recovering from eye surgery, but you can read on for more general advice about how to recover after cataract surgery and ensure the highest quality of results during your cataract surgery recovery.

-Cataract surgery should last between 30 minutes and an hour.
+The cataract surgery itself should last between 30 minutes and an hour.
 Your doctor will numb your eyes prior to the surgery, so while you may experience mild discomfort, pain is unlikely.
-After the operation, your doctor will explain to you the best practices for optimal healing.
-They will likely provide you with eye drops to use during the recovery period and/or special glasses that will protect your eyes.
-To ensure proper healing, be sure to follow your doctor’s instructions and:
+After the operation, your doctor will explain to you the best practices for optimal healing and cataract surgery aftercare.

-Be sure to consult your doctor for other advice regarding post-operative care.
+Be sure to consult your doctor for other advice regarding post-operative care and cataract surgery restrictions.

 Cataract post surgery care involves the use of special medicated eye drops, as prescribed by your doctor.
-These eye drops will facilitate the healing process, and it’s important that you follow your doctor’s instructions in administering these drops.
+These eye drops will facilitate the healing process, and it’s important that you follow cataract surgery post-op instructions closely.

 Unless instructed otherwise, you should:

 At your follow-up appointment (likely one week to one month post-surgery), your doctor will advise you as to when to stop using the eye drops.
-Your doctor will also let you know when to apply for new glasses.
+Your doctor will also let you know when to apply for new glasses while recovering from cataract surgery.

 Consider these steps when administering your medicated eye drops for cataract post surgery care: